What are Equity instuments?

 These depositary receipts represent shares of foreign companies and are traded locally in Argentina, providing investors with a way to access international equities without the need for direct trading in overseas markets.

-Differences with Fixed Income
+Differences with Fixed Income instruments

 They guarantee fixed interest payments and the repayment of principal upon maturity, depending on the terms of the issue.